 Machu Picchu Protocols

-- As of March 1st, Machu Picchu will open again, every day from 06:00 am to 05:30 pm, with a maximum capacity of 897 visitors (99 visitors per hour approximately)
+- Machu Picchu will be open from Mondays to Sundays from 06:00 am to 05:30 pm, with a maximum capacity of almost 900 visitors (100 visitors per hour approximately)

 - Groups will have a maximum of 8 (7 visitors and a guide).